laissez-faire-btc/safe-remove/BIP.md

   Requires: 3
 ```

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in [RFC 2119](https://datatracker.ietf.org/doc/html/rfc2119).

 Note that the force of these words is modified by the requirement level of the document in which they are used.
-In this case, that it a soft fork, meaning that node implementations MAY ignore this BIP entirely, including all of its requirements.
+In this case, that requirement level is a soft fork, meaning that node implementations MAY ignore this BIP entirely, including all of its requirements.

 ## Abstract